ProteinPrototype/hello-world/README.md

 new_world
 hi all creators

 made something on web. it's not too easy.
-How i think before
+How i think before. still try understand.
+What so interesting code writing.